 We will allocate places at Tameside high schools using the criteria in Sections 8, 9 and 10 for oversubscribed schools.
-While the process for children with an Education, Health and Care Plan is different the parents of children in this group are still required to complete an application.
+The process for children with an Education, Health and Care Plan is different (see p12).
+However, the parents of children in this group may complete an online application if they wish to do so.